nohadrweesh/ckad-notes/general.md

 -  --all-namespaces == -A
 -  can't get or edit specific resource using -A (accros all namespaces), like k get ingress ingress_name -A -o yaml --> X error
 -  k replace --force -f resource.yaml
+-  Volume names(and I believe all resourcs name) shouldn't contain CapitalCase chars but can contain -